INFORMSJoC/2024.0546/src/LogTPm/Version:connections/readme.md

 # Technical details
 - `main.m`: the main program of LogTPm, including the parameter setting in the connections model.

-- `floyd.m': to compute the shortest distance between the agents in a given network with the well-known floyd algorithm.
+- `floyd.m`: to compute the shortest distance between the agents in a given network with the well-known floyd algorithm.
 We require these data later in `loop_values.m`.

   Input: net, a network in [0,1]^L; N, number of players.